 Robust mechanisms are in place throughout school relating to Safeguarding.
-Child Protection procedures are followed carefully, in line with Keeping Children Safe in Education, September 2018 , the Trust’s Child Protection Policy & Procedures and Safeguarding Policy.
+Child Protection procedures are followed carefully, in line with Keeping Children Safe in Education, September 2019 and the Trust’s Safeguarding and Child Protection Policy.
 Safeguarding Procedures specific to Clutton Primary School are detailed in our Local Safeguarding Procedures document.

 Pupils have a good understanding about being and feeling safe and understand that they are able to talk to adults in school at any time when worried about any issues met.